 SwimEx manufactures fiberglass swim spas for swimming and exercise that use paddlewheels to create an even current for resistance.
 The company offers many customizable products to suit most consumers’ needs and preferences.

-- Swimming: Many consumers enjoy swimming laps but do not have access to a pool or the space to install one.
-These consumers should look for a dedicated swim spa.
+- Swimming: A lot of homeowners enjoy swimming laps but do not have access to a pool or the space to install one.
+If this sounds like you, then look for a dedicated swim spa.
 Strong swimmers and those who are training for competitions should consider models with a current created by propellers or a paddlewheel.

 - Exercise: Individuals who want to swim leisurely or get other low-impact aerobic exercise will probably find a jetted swim spa acceptable.

-- Relaxation: Consumers interested in some physical activity but who also want their swim spa to have a dedicated area for relaxation should consider models with seats and jets similar to those found in hot tubs.
-If they are equally interested in exercise and relaxation, they should look at models with separate volumes of water for the hot tub area and the swim lane.
+- Relaxation: Homeowners who are interested in some physical activity but who also want their swim spa as a dedicated area for relaxation should consider models with seats and jets similar to those found in hot tubs.
+If you’are equally interested in exercise and relaxation, look at models with separate volumes of water for the hot tub area and the swim lane.

-Swimmers need a strong and steady current to swim in place.
-Swim spas use one of three methods to propel water and create a current for resistance: jets, propellers or paddlewheels.
+Swim spas work by using one of three methods to propel water and create a current for resistance: jets, propellers or paddlewheels.
 The type of technology used to create the current is one of the most significant factors affecting the cost of a swim spa.

 - Jets: Jetted swim spas use jets similar to those in hot tubs to force air and water into the swim lane.
 Companies that manufacture hot tubs are most likely to offer jetted swim spas.
 Some users dislike the air in the current created by jets because it obscures their vision, even when they wear goggles.
 These models are the most affordable options, with some starting around $10,000.